-For the most up-to-date information about resources to help you and your family through this challenging time, please register for our enews.
+For the most up-to-date information about resources to help you and your family through this challenging time, we invite you to register for our e-news list.

 - This does not apply to all student loans.
-Some FFEL loans are backed by private lenders and some Perkins Loans are owned by the college attended and may not be included in the CARES Act.
+Some FFEL loans are backed by private lenders and some Perkins Loans are owned by the college attended and may not be included in these protections.
 If you are unsure if your Perkins or FFEL Program Loans qualify, go to your student loan account online to check.

 - Read more here.

 Suspended Payments Count Toward Public Service Loan Forgiveness and Income-Driven Repayment Plan Forgiveness